 Keep in mind that the United States has strict laws about bringing back certain fruits and vegetables, so be sure to read up on these laws prior to bringing anything home.

-14. When in doubt, don’t be afraid to ask.
+14. When in doubt, do not be afraid to ask.

 If you have questions about the food or the menu at a restaurant, do not be afraid to ask your server about it.
 Royal Caribbean offers a tremendous amount of flexibility for the most part when it comes to making substitutions or accommodating dietary needs.
 They truly want you to be happy, so be sure to communicate any needs to the wait staff.
 In the main dining room, you can speak to the head waiter about any gluten-free, vegan or other dietary needs.